 County Parks is working with a consultant team to prepare a restoration and public access plan for Moran Lake County Park.
 The project will evaluate and continue with previous draft park improvement plans prepared by the Redevelopment Agency in 2010 and include community outreach and development and assessment of restoration goals as well as public access improvements at the park.
 The planning project is funded in part by the State Coastal Conservancy, including funding from Prop 1, and is expected to be completed by the end of 2023!

-Community Meetings were completed at the park in summer 2021:
+Previous community participation events were completed at the park in summer 2021.

-Comments received at community meetings and through the online survey were summarized and shared with the Parks and Recreation Commission on October 4, 2021.
-To attend this meeting via video conference, or to see the agenda packet containing the written summary before or after the meeting, use this link.
+Comments received at previous community meetings and through the online survey were summarized and shared with the Parks and Recreation Commission on October 4, 2021.
+Use the following link to view the meeting minutes: Parks and Recreation Commission Minutes of October 4, 2021 Regular Meeting

 Join the project email list for updates.
 Previous Park Plans & Studies: